Good to a Fault

 Good to a Fault was shortlisted for the 2008 Scotiabank Giller Prize.
-It was a contender for Canada Reads 2010, when it was defended by Simi Sara.
+The book was championed by Simi Sara in Canada Reads 2010.